 Little Johnny, after having become a rebellious child with an erratic personality, failed to psychologically mature.
 While his intelligence rose from experience in day to day life, his Emotional IQ never rose above the age of the head trauma incident.

 While that’s all cute and funny that that guy from high school acts no different at 50 years old than he did in 7th or 8th grade but that he looks like a grown man now, his behavior is ultimately shameful and embarrassing to his wife and children.
-Sadly, because his intellect stopped robustly developing at the ripe old age of not even in teen digits, Little Johnny only cares about his short-term and immediate needs to do whatever attention-seeking antic he thinks will get the biggest rise out of his spouse (who he perceives as his antagonist rather than partner) and impress his narcissistic peer group — including his Enabling Henchman dad and Narcissistic Mother.
+Sadly, because his intellect stopped robustly developing at the ripe old age of not even in teen digits, Little Johnny only cares about his short-term and immediate needs to do whatever attention-seeking antics he thinks will get the biggest rise out of his spouse (who he perceives as his antagonist rather than a partner) and impress his narcissistic peer group — including his Enabling Henchman dad and Narcissistic Mother.

 See the loop?
 It’s a terrible problem when families hide from one another or a new romantic partner that any member of a family has a personality disorder or a head injury that causes a person to act as if they are irrationally narcissistic and at least partially sociopathic.

 Little Johnny runs red lights when he’s late for work.
 He runs red lights when he’s bored driving and does not feel like waiting.
 Sometimes he looks to see what’s coming.
 Other times, he will drive at top speed straight through a red light or stop sign without looking.
 He will do this move with a passenger in the car.
 If the passenger complains, he will do it again to scare them while laughing.
-Some may claim this is acting like a Narcopath — egocentric, grandiose (10 foot tall and bullet proof), and without a single care for public safety.
+Some may claim this is acting like a Narcopath — egocentric, grandiose (10 foot tall and bulletproof), and without a single care for public safety.
 Toxic people who have actual Cluster B traits will find his behavior both exciting (because it causes an adrenaline rush) and funny.
 Empathic people who hear about it shudder.
 Those forced to ride in a car with Little Johnny are likely to develop a lifetime of C-PTSD trigger issues related to riding as a passenger in cars.

 Little Johnny has road rage.
 He yells and screams and drives erratically.
 It does not matter if someone provoked him or he triggered then started provoking other drivers — Little Johnny gets behind the wheel and ignores all traffic laws and safety precautions on a whim for fun and sport because… bottom line… he simply loves driving while raging.
 Most people would see his decision to take the keys and drive while angry as foolhardy, reckless, socially and physically irresponsible, and worse.
 But little Johnny’s parents?
 They laugh and make jokes about his driving at every family dinner.
 Johnny, unable to process things maturely or rationally, sees this as an attention-getting success.
 Rather than feeling ashamed or catching the subtle social clue that he’s doing something totally socially inappropriate, he sees their jests as a reason to drive crazy more (not less).
 They don’t have to ride with him or put their young in a vehicle with him to do simple everyday things like run errands or take the little ones to school.
 They praise the TBI person for all behaviors that are toxic, claiming that his behavior is simply his character.